Buq'ata

 Granted the right to obtain Israeli citizenship following the passage of the Golan Heights Law, as of 2012 most of the residents, like the majority of Druze in the Golan Heights, had adopted permanent residency but refused Israeli citizenship and instead retained Syrian citizenship.
+Citizenship applications increased sharply following the collapse of Syria's Assad regime; Israel's Ministry of the Interior indicated that about 41% of Buq'ata's residents had become Israeli citizens by March 2026.

 Buq'ata is one of the four remaining Syrian-Druze communities on the Israeli-occupied portion of the Golan Heights, the others being Majdal Shams, Ein Qiniyye and Mas'ade.
 Geologically and geographically a distinction is made between the Golan Heights and Mount Hermon, the boundary being marked by the Sa'ar Stream; however, administratively they are usually grouped together.
 Buq'ata and Mas'ade are on the Golan side of the boundary, characterised by black volcanic rock (basalt), while Majdal Shams and Ein Qiniyye are on the Hermon side, thus sitting on limestone.

 History

 The presence of Druze around Mount Hermon is documented since the founding of the Druze religion in the beginning of the 11th century.
 Buq'ata was founded in the 1880s by families from the neighboring town of Majdal Shams.
 It was established on a late antique and medieval settlement where sherds from the Roman, Byzantine and Mamluk periods were found.
 Greek inscriptions were discovered at the village.

 Buq'ata was destroyed in 1888 during a series of feuds between rival villages in the area, and again in 1925, during the Great Syrian Revolt against the French mandatory rule.
 It became part of independent Syria in 1946.

 In the course of the Six-Day War in 1967, the town was captured by Israel.

 Buq'ata achieved Israeli local council status in 1982.

 During the Syrian civil war, some of the violence in nearby Syria spilled over into Buq'ata, where residents loyal to President Bashar al-Assad clashed with activists identifying with the Syrian opposition.